newt-ttt/SpeedSense/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-* Attach the Speed Sense device to a pole or tree 6+ feet from the ground, aimed towards oncoming traffic for best results.
+* Attach the Speed Sense device to a pole 5+ feet from the ground, aimed directly towards oncoming traffic for best results.
+* We recommend attaching the solar panel to the same pole and aiming it roughly east, ideally in a sunny area.
 ### Setup
 Instructions for Setup
 1. Power On the SpeedSense sign